Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

  - `resources:` to define the execution phases, memory regions and region splits, and peripherals.
 This section would be in the `csolution.yml` file.

  - `requirements:` to define project requirements - effectively the partitioning of a system.
 It should be possible to assign to the application all remaining resources.

- Add to the project the possiblity to specify.
+Add to the project the possibility to specify .
 The issue might be that the project files become overwhelming, alternative is to keep partitioning in separate files.

 ```yml
 resources: